-The Urban Forest System comprises all woodlands, hedgerows and small woodlots, individual trees and shrubs, understorey and soils that grow on public and private property in Markham.
-The urban forest provides various benefits to Markham including reduction in air pollution, moderation of urban heat island effect, energy savings, mitigating climate change effects, habitat for urban adapted wildlife, stormwater management, recreation and opportunities for physical activity, biodiversity, improving mental wellbeing and contributing to the quality and character of the urban environment and supporting Markham's Greenway System.
+The Urban Forest System comprises all woodlands, individual trees and shrubs, under storey and soils that grow on public and private property in Markham.
+The urban forest provides various benefits to Markham including reduction in air pollution, moderation of urban heat island effect, energy savings, mitigating climate change effects, habitat for urban adapted wildlife, stormwater management, recreation and opportunities for physical activity, biodiversity, improving mental well-being and contributing to the quality and character of the urban environment.

-- 3.2.1 To protect, expand and integrate the urban forest in existing and new communities. - 3.2.2 To develop in cooperation with York Region an Urban Forest Management Plan to address local tree canopy targets, tree species diversity, invasive species management, soil conservation strategies to implement tree canopy targets and provide for the long-term maintenance of Markham's urban forest. - 3.2.3 To encourage the enhancement of the urban forest through tree planting and restoration of public and private lands in the urban area.
+- To protect, expand and integrate the urban forest in existing and new communities. - 3.2.2 To develop in cooperation with York Region an Urban Forest Management Plan to address local tree canopy targets, tree species diversity, invasive species management, strategies to implement tree canopy targets and provide for the long-term maintenance of Markham's urban forest. - 3.2.3 To encourage the enhancement of the urban forest through tree planting and restoration of public and private lands in the urban area.
 Restoration sites may include hydro corridors, municipal parks, schools, stormwater management ponds and other public infrastructure sites.
-Diversity of tree species shall be encouraged to ensure a resilient and healthy urban forest. - 3.2.4 To require appropriate compensation in the form of rehabilitation and enhancement of the urban forest where the urban forest has been impacted by the provision of infrastructure. - 3.2.5 To maintain and update the Tree Preservation By-law to manage the preservation of trees on private property and cooperate with the York Region in the implementation of the Regional Tree By-law. - 3.2.6 To protect and enhance the urban forest, including hedgerows and small woodlots identified for protection by an environmental impact study, and integrate the urban forest into development, redevelopment and site alteration where possible, particularly where it provides a linkage to other natural areas, provides for wildlife habitat and movement, and is composed of healthy and mature trees. - 3.2.7 To increase awareness of the benefits of the urban forest and promote public education and involvement in the stewardship of Markham's urban forest. - 3.2.8 To work in cooperation with York Region to track and measure the health and environmental benefits of the urban forest.

-The Urban Forest System comprises all woodlands, hedgerows and small woodlots, individual trees and shrubs, understorey and soils that grow on public and private property in Markham.
+Diversity of tree species shall be encouraged to ensure a resilient and healthy urban forest.

+The Urban Forest

+System comprises all

+woodlands, individual

+trees and shrubs,

+under-storey and soils

+that grow on public

+and private property

+in Markham.